AdobeDocs/campaign-classic.en/help/platform/using/executing-export-jobs.md

 For example, it can be useful to use campaign tracking data (tracking history, etc.) in a spreadsheet.
 The output data can be in txt, CSV, TAB, or XML format.

-The export wizard lets you configure an export, define its options and launch execution.
+The export assistant lets you configure an export, define its options and launch execution.
 It is a series of screens whose content depends on the type of export (simple or multiple) and the operator's rights.

-The export wizard displays after creating a new export job (see [Create import and export jobs](../../platform/using/creating-import-export-jobs.md).
+The export assistant displays after creating a new export job (see [Create import and export jobs](../../platform/using/creating-import-export-jobs.md).

 ## Step 1 - Choose the export template {#step-1---choosing-the-export-template}

-When launching the export wizard, you first have to select a template.
+When launching the export assistant, you first have to select a template.
 As an example, to configure the export of recipients who recently registered, follow the steps below:

 1. Select the **[!UICONTROL Profiles and Targets > Job > Generic imports and exports]** folder.
 1. Click **New** and then click **Export** to create the export template.